 Diana released the second novel in her ‘Mystery Inspired by History Series’, ‘MISSING, Past and Present‘ just before the lock down overtook life in the UK, back in March 2020.

 Until winter 2015 they lived in the heart of Bedfordshire, UK, where Diana was a teacher of English and Business Studies.
 Having been made redundant, (probably due to being too old at 55 years!)
 Diana decided to launch a writers’ collaborative publishing company and through this she is still in touch with many authors back in Bedfordshire.
 She took eighteen months off to settle into her new life in Scotland, but now she has taken up the mantle once more, both in writing and publishing.

-Diana’s initial inspiration to write a novel was her great grandmother, an Alderney girl, leading to the conception of the ‘Riduna Series’.
+Diana’s initial inspiration to write her first novel ‘Riduna’ was her great grandmother, an Alderney girl, leading to the conception of the ‘Riduna Series’.
 Having said this she stresses that her novels are purely fiction.
 She takes the reader from the mid Victorian era through to 1920 and plans a third in the series to the mid thirties.

-What links Diana Jackson’s projects? ~ Her fascination for social history, her love of research and using her imagination to create believable characters living in the period she is studying.
+What links Diana Jackson’s projects? ~ Her fascination for social history, her love of research and using her imagination to create believable characters living in the periods she is studying.

-To find out about the ‘Riduna Series’ and Diana Jackson’s other writing projects, you can meet her in person at her various book signing events and talks, or say hello virtually on
+To find out about Diana Jackson’s writing projects, you can meet her in person at her various book signing events and talks (when social distancing allows), or say hello virtually on

 Twitter (search for Riduna) or on her